9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 2/II. System identification.md

 **Use of Proxy Servers**:
 - **[[Proxy servers]]** can obfuscate the IP addresses of an organization's web servers in responses, improving security.
 - They are employed to block access to unsafe websites, restricting user access based on an organization's policies.
-- To enhance performance and security, **[[Proxy Servers]]** cache frequently requested data temporarily, reducing the need for repeated access to internal servers.
+- To enhance performance and security, **[[Proxy servers]]** cache frequently requested data temporarily, reducing the need for repeated access to internal servers.

 **Types of Proxy Servers**:
 - **[[Forward Proxy Server]]**: This type is primarily used to control and restrict internet access for individuals.
 It hides users' IP addresses and validates outgoing requests.
 In organizational settings, it processes outgoing traffic from employees and forwards it to the internet.